vaginessa/DeezLoader-Android/README.md

 - Same as the desktop version
 - But adapted for the small screens

-# Downloads  (Lastest: 2.0.9)
+# Downloads  (Lastest: 2.1.2)
-- Always download the last release [here](https://gitlab.com/DT3264/DeezLoader-Android/tree/master/Release)
+- Always download the last release from [here](https://gitlab.com/Nick80835/DeezLoader-Android/tree/master/Release)

 - P.D: I don't keep links to previous versions since it's easier to have the lastest version online for you) -